test-cyr/infra-portfolio/automation-practice/zaiper-automcation-practice.md

 # Zapier Automcation Practice

 ## Summary
-This project is a Zapier automcation practice to connect Google Forms, Google Sheets, ChatGPT, and Gmail The goal is to automate the process of collecting form responses, generating email content using ChatGPT, and sending emails automatically
+This project is a Zapier automcation practice to connect Google Forms, Google Sheets, Zapier, and Gmail

 ## Step 1
  - Open Google forms